msantos/alcove/README.md

 loop.
 Using these functions after the process has called exec(3) will probably confuse the process.

-Functions accepting a constant() will return {error, unsupported} if an atom is used as the argument and is not found on the platform.
+Functions accepting a constant() will return {error, enotsup} if an atom is used as the argument and is not found on the platform.

     chdir(Drv, ForkChain, Path) -> ok | {error, posix()}